xasos/UIUC-API/README.md

-# University of Illinois at Urbana-Champaign Open Data API
+# UIUC Open Data API

 [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

-Unofficial Open Data API for UIUC.
-Heavily Modeled off of the University of Waterloo [Open Data API](https://github.com/uWaterloo/api-documentation/).
+Unofficial Open Data API for the University of Illinois at Urbana-Champaign.
+Heavily modeled off of the University of Waterloo [Open Data API](https://github.com/uWaterloo/api-documentation/).
 I'm building this out of frustration of not having a centralized data source for UIUC information.
 This is still very much a WIP, so please feel free to submit an issue or contribute!

 ## Usage
 **Base URL:** http://uiuc-api.herokuapp.com